tahoma2d/tahoma2d_docs/source/using_ffmpeg_with_tahoma2D.rst

-.. _using_ffmpeg_with_tahoma:
+.. _using_ffmpeg_with_tahoma2D:

-Using FFmpeg with Tahoma
+Using FFmpeg with Tahoma2D
 ===========================

 What is FFmpeg?
 ---------------
-| To render your animation as an **mp4** or **webm**, or also as a **gif** on Mac, Tahoma requires the FFmpeg multimedia framework to be installed on your machine.
+| To render your animation as an **mp4** or **webm**, or also as a **gif** on Mac, Tahoma2D requires the FFmpeg multimedia framework to be installed on your machine.
 | For more information, please visit this page: `About FFmpeg <https://www.ffmpeg.org/about.html>`_

-Tahoma ships with a version of FFmpeg that is licensed under the LGPL license.
+Tahoma2D ships with a version of FFmpeg that is licensed under the LGPL license.
 This version can export .mp4 videos, but may not deliver as high quality videos as the GPL version of FFmpeg.
 You may want to change the version of FFmpeg that is used in Tahoma.
 To do so, follow the instructions below.

 Installing FFmpeg for Windows